airbytehq/airbyte/docs/enterprise-setup/implementation-guide.md

     user: "" # -- The key within `secretName` where the user is stored
     #userSecretKey: "" # e.g. "database-user"

-    # -- The database password
+    # -- The key within `secretName` where password is stored
     passwordSecretKey: "" # e.g."database-password"
 ```